marisguia/qcaERT/README.md

 install.packages("qcaERT")
 ```

-It can also be installed from GitHub with:
+For the latest version, install from GitHub with:

 ```r
 install.packages("remotes")